thecodingmachine/gotenberg-go-client/README.md

 req.PaperSize(gotenberg.A4)
 req.Margins(gotenberg.NoMargins)

-//store method allows you to... store the resulting PDF in a particular destination. client.Store(req, "path/you/want/the/pdf/to/be/stored.pdf")
+// store method allows you to... store the resulting PDF in a particular destination. client.Store(req, "path/you/want/the/pdf/to/be/stored.pdf")

 // if you wish to redirect the response directly to the browser, you may also use: